ksteele3712/datafun_05_sql/README.md

  ---

- This README summarizes all major steps and skills demonstrated in the lesson, providing clear examples and documentation for your instructor.
+ This README summarizes all major steps and skills demonstrated in the lesson, providing clear examples and documentation.
+It is a great example of working with basic SQL commands, implementing them and seeing what they do.
-This setup provides a clean starting point for developing Python scripts and managing dependencies for database projects.